ReconfigureIO/UX/docs/source/overview.rst

 Build
 ^^^^^^^^
 When your program is complete and tested it needs to be built.
-Our compiler will check compatibility and convert it into a bit-stream format suitable for deploying to an FPGA.
+Our compiler will check compatibility and convert it into an image suitable for deploying to an FPGA.
 Builds will :ref:`timeout <timeout>` if they don't complete within 12 hours.

 .. admonition:: Build Times